 Revenue by segment is based on the business unit-specific websites through which the customer's order was transacted.
-The following tables set forth revenue and income from operations by reportable segment.
+The following tables set forth revenue, adjusted net operating profit by reportable segment, total income from operations and total income before taxes.